patrickfung/okta.github.io/_source/_posts/2018-04-18-guide-to-testing-java-apis-and-angular.md

 );
 ```

+**TIP:** You could also use `{provide: OAuthService, useValue: oauthService}` to substitute your mock `OAuthService` for the real one.
+Another option is `useClass`, which allows you to specify a different class.

 You only need to define the `hasValidIdToken()` in `oauthService` because that's the only method that's used in `MyApp`:

 ```ts